 1. Know your target audience

 Research the needs and interests of the people likely to be also interested in your book and blog about those things.
-Sounds obvious but how often do we blog about what’s of interest to us, ie ourselves … guilty as charged).
+Sounds obvious but how often do we blog about what’s of interest to us, ie ourselves, rather than what our readers might like to hear about.
 Here’s an example of research I did for Keepers, which was of interest to those with an historical bent.
-I included it in my newsletter so that might count, but this is an area for ongoing improvement.
+I included it in my newsletter so that might count, but this is always an area for ongoing improvement.

 2. It’s a long term and full-on investment